valerionew/unisolder-notes/README.md

 There are two alternatives for the PIC32 firmware
 * Using the firmware without bootloader, loading it directly with a PicKit
 * Using the firmware with bootloader, loading the bootloader with the PicKit and the firmware via usb and UniSolder's PC software.
 To me is unclear what are the advantages of picking one choice over the other, i have to ask the author to clarify.

+If you don't have a pickit and don't want to get one, you can use an arduino as here http://www.microchip.com/forums/m653443.aspx.
+I've not tried this solution personally, so i don't know if it works.
+Let me know if you try this.

 ## Equivalent parts in bom
 Some parts are not really easy to find.
 Some of them can be substituted easily